apache/orc/site/specification/ORCv2.md

 The list of things that we plan to change:

-* Create a decimal representation with fixed scale using rle.
+* Move decimal encoding to RLEv3 and remove variable length encoding.
 * Create a better float/double encoding that splits mantissa and exponent.
 * Create a dictionary encoding for float, double, and decimal.